-- advance the clinical development of BA3011; - advance the clinical development of BA3021; - expand our pipeline of bispecific and other CAB antibody-based product candidates; - continue to invest in our CAB technology platform; - maintain, protect and expand our intellectual property portfolio, including patents, trade secrets and know-how; - seek marketing approvals for any product candidates that successfully complete clinical trials; - establish additional product collaborations and commercial manufacturing relationships with third parties; - build sales, marketing and distribution infrastructure and relationships with third parties to commercialize product candidates for which we may obtain marketing approval; - · continue to expand our operational, financial and management information systems; and - attract, hire and retain additional clinical, scientific, management, administrative and commercial personnel.
+- advance the clinical development of mecbotamab vedotin; - advance the clinical development of ozuriftamab vedotin; - advance the clinical development of BA3071; - expand our pipeline of bispecific and other CAB antibody-based product candidates; - continue to invest in our CAB technology platform; - maintain, protect and expand our intellectual property portfolio, including patents, trade secrets and know-how; - seek marketing approvals for any product candidates that successfully complete clinical trials; - establish additional product collaborations and commercial manufacturing relationships with third parties; - build sales, marketing and distribution infrastructure and relationships with third parties to commercialize product candidates for which we may obtain marketing approval; - · continue to expand our operational, financial and management information systems; and - attract, hire and retain additional clinical, scientific, management, administrative and commercial personnel.

-Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other administrative and professional services expenses that we did not incur as a private company.
+Furthermore, we expect to continue to incur additional costs associated with operating as a public company.